AIR

 Pregnant women exposed to lead can pass it to the baby.
 Lead can also be passed to a baby through the mother’s breast milk.

-In addition to environmental lead contributions from historical use of products such as lead-based paint and leaded gasoline, Trail is home to one of the world’s largest lead and zinc smelting and refining facilities, in operation for over one hundred years.
-While significant operational improvements have been made to reduce emissions from process stacks and fugitive sources (buildings, stockpiles and roadways), lead and other metals in dust have been dispersed in the Trail area.
+In addition to lead (Pb) contributions from historical use of products such as lead-based paint and leaded gasoline, Trail is home to one of the world’s largest Pb and zinc smelting and refining facilities, in operation for over one hundred years.
+Dust particles present in smelter emissions contain Pb.
+During operations, these particles can settle on surfaces in the Trail area as part of the dust and soil.

-Continuous improvement is a key component of Teck Trail Operations Environmental Management System (ISO14001) and emissions reduction activities continue.
+Continuous improvement is a key component of Teck Trail Operations Environmental Management System (ISO14001).
+Measurements of Pb in airborne dust help to understand levels of Pb in the community and inform environmental improvements.

 How does Pb affect my health?

 Lead exposure can have detrimental effects on early childhood development and children’s future outcomes.
 Lead is most harmful to children younger than age 6 and especially those younger than age 3.
-A pregnant woman who is exposed to lead can pass it to her baby.
-Lead can also be passed to a baby through the mother’s breast milk.
+During pregnancy, small amounts of lead can sometimes pass from a mother to her baby.
+It’s also possible for lead to be passed to a baby through breast milk.
 There is no known safe level of lead exposure.
-Visit thep.ca to learn about actions you can take to help reduce your family’s exposure to lead.
+Taking steps to reduce lead exposure can help keep both mom and baby safe.
+Visit thep.ca to learn more.

 What is Lead (Pb)?